Commonly Confused Words

 "But the agency sought to go further, by exploring the reasons for those deficiencies."
 (New York Times)

 "The app takes the Tinder model one step further by actually optimizing possible matches according to consumption preferences."
 (Time)

-Some people use think farther and further are the same, but nothing could be further from the truth!
+Some people think farther and further are the same, but nothing could be further from the truth!
 (See what we did there?)
-Okay actually some say they are the same.
 Historically, they were interchangeable, but like friends growing further apart, they now each have their own meaning.
 Farther is used literally, and further is used figuratively.